-Another sign that a family is away from their home for the holidays is a non-shovelled sidewalk.
+Another sign that a family is away from their home for the holidays is a non-shoveled sidewalk.
 Not only this, but slippery sidewalks can also become a liability for homeowners if someone slips & hurts themselves on your property.
-Because of this, it’s important to ensure that any snowfall is shovelled in a timely manner.
-If you’re not home to do it yourself, hire someone or find a friendly neighbour for help.
+Because of this, it’s essential to ensure that any snowfall is shoveled promptly.
+If you’re not home to do it yourself, hire someone or find a friendly neighbor for help.

 Partner-Up With Neighbours

-Neighbours can be extremely helpful in certain situations.
+Neighbors can be extremely helpful in certain situations.
 Not only can they help shovel your snowy sidewalks (see above), but they can also help keep an eye on your property.
-It is always a good idea to befriend and partner up with neighbours to keep each other’s houses (and the neighbourhood in general) safer.
+It is always a good idea to befriend and partner up with neighbors to keep each other’s houses (and the neighborhood in general) safer.

 Don’t Share Travel Plans Online